Today’s Economic Times published my letter on H-1B and the controversy over surplus or scarcity of STEM talent in the USA.

 But the requirement is not uniform between onsite and offshore locations.

 Maintenance tends to be a 24*7*365 activity.
-This poses a challenge to service providers to deliver this service from a single location – after all, the sun sets everywhere daily and people need to go to sleep.
+This makes it challenging for service providers to render this service from a single location – after all, the sun sets everywhere daily and people need to sleep.
 “Follow the sun” – the offshore delivery model that leverages the fact that it’s day in one place when it’s night in another – provides an ideal method of rendering maintenance services.

-As a result, maintenance tends to get outsourced to offshore locations like India (the lower offshore cost helps in the move!).
-Since maintenance tends to be largely of legacy systems and carried out largely from offshore, offshore STEM talent obviously needs legacy skills.
+As a result, maintenance tends to get outsourced to offshore locations like India (the lower offshore cost helps sweeten the move!).
+Since maintenance tends to be of legacy systems and is largely carried out from offshore, offshore STEM talent needs legacy skills.
 Not surprisingly, 70% of the Indian IT industry’s revenues come from legacy technologies.

 On the other hand, development work is typically carried out closer to the customer site and generally during business hours.
 Since it happens mainly in modern technologies, onsite STEM talent requires digital skills.
 As long people like John Fritz get retrained in modern technologies, there’d be a good supply of local STEM talent onsite.